01 of 05

 02 of 05

 This little green space sits just across from several housing blocks dating from the 1920s.
 Just inside the gate sits the only memorial to Shanghai’s European Jewish refugees.
-In Chinese, English, and Hebrew it is a small monument to the suffering these people incurred after they’d found refuge in Shanghai.
+In Chinese, English, and Hebrew it is a small monument to the suffering these people experienced after they’d found refuge in Shanghai.

 On your walking tour, you will get an in-depth history lesson about the exodus from Europe as well as stories of “Righteous Gentiles” including a Japanese consular director in Lithuania who helped hundreds of Jews escape to Japan and then Shanghai as well as Doctor Ho, a Chinese consular director who personally approved documents for thousands of Jews leaving Europe via Vienna.Continue to 3 of 5 below.